vlatan/pc-backup/README.md

 `STORAGE_CLASS` - AWS S3 objects [storage class](https://aws.amazon.com/s3/storage-classes/).
 `PREFIXES` - list of prefixes to exclude files/folders with those prefixes (e.g. hidden files).
 `SUFFIXES` - list of suffixes to exclude files/folders with those suffixes (e.g. files with certain extensions).
 `MAX_POOL_SIZE` - the number of files to delete/upload concurrently.
 If not set the script will use the number of cores on your machine as the maximum concurrent tasks.
-Keep in mind, large number of concurrent tasks may slow donw your machine.
+Keep in mind, large number of concurrent tasks may slow down your machine.

 Schedule a cronjob: